Indie Boots Theatre Festival

 Written by Sara Saenz .
 Directed by Juan Castañeda

-Featuring: Mike Cherry, Jessica Jane Childs, Holly McCauley, Carolyn Reynolds
+Featuring: Mike Cherry, Jessica Jane Childs, Holly McCauley, Carolyn Reynolds, and Ashely Bagot

-In this short experimental drama, Olivia is met with well-intentioned but disrespectful advice from those around her as she tries to manage chronic illness.
+In this short experimental drama, Olivia is bombarded with well-intentioned but disrespectful advice from those around her as she tries to manage chronic illness.